Afrique Football Élite

 Afrique Football Élite is a football club located in Bamako, Mali.
-As of the 2020–21 season, the club's team competes in the second tier of Malian football.
+They currently play in the Malian Première Division, the top tier of Malian football.

 In the 2018 Malian Cup, AFE reached the semi-finals of the competition before being eliminated by Djoliba in a 1–0 defeat.

+In the 2021 season, AFE topped their group in the Bamako district league and qualified for the league play-off, finishing second behind Guidars FC; however, Guidars pulled out of the promotion play-off and were replaced by AFE, before AFE ultimately gained promotion to the Malian Première Division alongside US Bougouba.